Russia's Coronavirus Cases Jump to 2,337 in New Record One-Day Rise

-Russia confirmed 500 new coronavirus infections on Tuesday, bringing the country’s official number of cases up to 2,337 and marking the latest one-day record in new cases.
+Russia confirmed 440 new coronavirus infections on Wednesday, bringing the country’s official number of cases up to 2,777.

 Russia’s officially reported numbers — which are still smaller than those in European countries — have sparked suspicion.
 Experts warn that Russia's testing capacity is hampered by bureaucracy, while officials warn that the real number of cases is likely much higher.